VAlgoLang/valgolang-backend/README.md

 your own jar file from the ManimDSL repo and copy it into the root folder as `compiler.jar`)
 4. Run `npm start` to start up the API Server (defaults to port 5000)

+There is a basic test page to upload a manimdsl file to download either a zip or and mp4 containing your animation

 ### Endpoints